Project-Counter/cop5/source/03-specifications/03-counter-report-common-attributes-and-elements.rst

      - Reports

    * - Attributes_To_Show
-     - List of optional columns/elements to include in the report (default: none).
+     - List of additional columns/elements to include in the report (default: none).
 See :numref:`platform-elements`, :numref:`database-elements`, :numref:`title-elements` and :numref:`item-elements` for permissible values.
 Note that the component and parent columns/elements cannot be selected individually and MUST NOT be included in the list (see the Include_Component_Details and Include_Parent_Details attributes below).
      - PR, DR, TR, IR

    * - Exclude_Monthly_Details